Now Reading: Custom Colour – Mixing Watercolour Liquid Shades

 The beauty of liquid and gel formula cosmetics is that you can easily mix shades to create your own bespoke colour.
-If you have a couple of bottles of Watercolour Liquid Cheek Colour in your makeup bag, or even a few sample size shades, why not try mixing two (or more!) together to create your own, unique shade?
+If you have a couple of bottles of Watercolour Liquid Cheek Colour in your makeup bag, why not try mixing two (or more!) together to create your own, unique shade?

 Here Daniel shares his tips for mixing Watercolour Liquid Cheek Colours, but you can apply the same principle to our Watercolour Gels, or indeed any liquid makeup you have at home.
 Why not try mixing your liquid lipsticks to create your own lip shade?
 Get creative, unleash your inner (makeup) artist, and most of all, have fun!